texastribune/data-visuals-create/templates/feature/README.md

 ## Final editing checklist
 Before your embedded graphic or feature goes live, here's the editing steps you need to take:

+### Initial steps
 - [ ] Spell check and self-edit — does everything make sense?
-- [ ] Data visuals editor for a visual edit
-- [ ] Design feedback channel (optional for more complex graphics or apps)
 - [ ] Story reporter, if a collaboration

+### Editing
+Copy editors have a deadline of 5 pm so all editing should be done early afternoon the day before publication (at the lates)
-- [ ] Story or beat editor for a line edit to check facts
+- [ ] Story or beat editor for a line edit to check facts.
+- [ ] Data visuals editor for edits and/or fact check
-- [ ] DV team in the secret channel (for a final gut check)
+- [ ] DV team in the secret channel (for a final gut check.
+Darla can also provide visual edits in this channel, if she's available)
+- [ ] Optional: Design feedback channel (can provide design edits)

+### Final steps
-- [ ] Copy editor
+- [ ] Copy editor — their deadline is 5 p.m.
 - [ ] Be available the night before publication for any last-minute changes, or let other DV teammates know how to make edits

-### Headline
+### Headline and pointer
-- [ ] Get a headline by submitting the story's budget line to the Headline Hoedown Slack channel
+- [ ] If it's an apps page, we need to get the page's headline, slug and summary all approved by an editor.
+This is done in the team-editors channel.
+As of June 2022, only the Data Visuals Editor has access to that channel so they will need to hoedown this information for you.
+Also, it's likely you will need to hoedown a SEO headline as well for the pointer inside the CMS.
+These are created so a link to the apps page can show up on our website.
+Here's [an example](https://www.texastribune.org/admin/articles/articlelink/40354/change/) of one we've done.

 ### Article
 - [ ] Add ads (three is typically the minimum; add more if longer)